TheKingFireS/TermuxDepotDownloader/README.md

 Press down and press spacebar for select "Mirrors by A1batross".

 Try again run ``./installproot.sh``

-### If you get paused by that message "Configuration file '/data/data...."

-Just press enter at everything else.
 ## Login into the PRoot Alpine, downloading and running the DepotDownloader
 ```bash
 proot-distro login alpine